 Following the energization of the new powerline, ATCO will decommission the Palisades Power Plant, remove the equipment and perform reclamation at the site.

 The Jasper Interconnection project is a great step toward building a cleaner energy future in Jasper and Alberta.
-It will eliminate the use of natural gas and diesel to generate power in the community, cut greenhouse gases and connect Jasper to renewable energy on Alberta’s power grid.
+It will eliminate the use of natural gas and diesel to generate power in the community, cut greenhouse gas emissions and connect Jasper to renewable energy on Alberta’s power grid.

 Palisades plant decommissioning info